-The term EAL is used when referring to pupils who have a home language other than English and who use, or are learning to use, English as an additional language.
+The term 'English as an additional language' (EAL) is used when referring to pupils who have a home language other than English and who use, or are learning to use, English as an additional language.

 This policy may also be applied to children who only speak English but may have learnt English from a parent or carer who does not have English as a first language.